February 12, 2025

 There’s no better way to get to know Spain than driving, but you should acquaint yourself with the full scope of road rules before you embark on your adventure across this beautiful country.
+That is why we have prepared our Essential Guide to Spanish Road Rules.
+We advise you to take note if you are ready to roll through the Spanish geography.

 First things first, it’s important to bear in mind that all foreigners are allowed to use their valid license from their country of origin to drive in any part of Spain; however, after a certain period of time, if you’re still living in the country, you will have to obtain the Spanish driver’s license.
+That being said, let's look at what else is important in this list.

 Basic road rules

-But you should keep in mind that if your vehicle breaks down, you’re going to be subject to Spanish law, so you might be at risk of a fine if you don’t use warning triangles or a hi-vis jacket on the open road.
+You should keep in mind that if your vehicle breaks down, you’re going to be subject to Spanish law, so you might be at risk of a fine if you don’t use warning triangles or a hi-vis jacket on the open road.
+Naturally, you should always have a valid license and up-to-date insurance documentation to hand.

 License for foreign residents